Virtual reality sickness: Techniques for reducing VR sickness

 According to several studies, introducing a static frame of reference (independent visual background) may reduce simulation sickness.
 A technique called Nasum Virtualis shows a virtual nose as a fixed frame of reference for VR headsets.

 Other techniques for reducing nausea involve simulating ways of displacement that don't create or reduce discrepancies between the visual aspects and body movement, such as room-scale VR, reducing rotational motions during navigation, dynamically reducing the field of view, teleportation, and movement in zero gravity.

 In January 2020, the French start-up Boarding Ring, known for their glasses against motion sickness, released an add-on device against virtual reality sickness.
 Using two small screens in the user's peripheral field of view, the device displays visual information consistent with vestibular inputs, avoiding the sensory conflict.

 Galvanic vestibular stimulation, which creates the illusion of motion by electric stimulation of the vestibular system, is another technique being explored for its potential to mitigate or eliminate the visual-vestibular mismatch.

-To alleviate these symptoms, methods such as gradual adaptation to VR, the use of natural remedies like ginger, and wearing acupressure bracelets are effective.
+To alleviate these symptoms, methods such as gradual adaptation to VR and the use of natural remedies like ginger.
 Choosing VR games designed to minimize motion sickness can also reduce nausea and improve the user experience.